Lekhana91/Lekhana91/README.md

 - 👋 Hi, I’m @Lekhana91
 - 👀 Writing code that (mostly) works and fixing bugs I swore weren’t mine.
 - 🌱  Building apps, solving problems, and dreaming of the next big tech leap.
-- 💞️  Let’s build something so awesome that even Stack Overflow will be impressed.
 - 📫  lekhanagowda797@gmail.com, I promise to reply faster than your favorite function executes.

 <!---